| |

 wisdom of the Great

-beyond the Sixth Bodhisattva Ground) exceed those of the Lesser Vehicle
+beyond the Seventh Bodhisattva Ground) exceed those of the Lesser Vehicle

 Arhats.
-Also liberated from cyclic existence, they do not nest in the
+Also liberated from cyclic existence, they do not rest in the

-absorptions.
-They complete their training and attain Buddhahood in this
+They complete their training and attain Buddhahood in this life !

 At physical death, Superior Bodhisattvas (from the First Ground upward) are free to move to the Pure